 Kosher salt is the best option for certain dishes because of its texture, which is coarse and flaky.
 That coarseness can make the texture of some dishes more interesting.
 In those dishes, it is usually sprinkled on as a finishing salt.

 Some people claim to be able to tell the difference between the flavor of kosher salt and the flavors of other types of salt.
-This may be because kosher salt is free of additives unlike table salt, which has iodine and anti-caking agents; however, texture is the main thing that sets kosher salt apart for most people is texture.
+This may be because kosher salt is free of additives unlike table salt, which has iodine and anti-caking agents; however, the texture is the main thing that sets kosher salt apart for most people is texture.

 In most parts of the US, kosher salt is both affordable and easy to find but there are alternatives if you are somewhere else or have no time to go to the store.
 Most of the substitutes are just as easy to find and you may have some on your shelf right now.